Orchestral Manoeuvres in the Dark (album): Background

+The album was largely influenced by German electronic acts, such as Kraftwerk.

 Rather than hire studio time to record the album, OMD co-founders Andy McCluskey and Paul Humphreys used their advance payment from Dindisc to build their own Liverpool recording studio, The Gramophone Suite.
 The duo predicted they would be dropped by the label due to disappointing sales, but would at least own a studio.
 McCluskey and Humphreys used cheaply-acquired instruments, as well as the low-end Korg M500 Micro-Preset (which had been paid for in many instalments).
 Their studio incurred leakage when the lead covering was stolen from its roof, and so McCluskey had to record his vocals under an umbrella.

-The album was largely influenced by German electronic acts, including Kraftwerk.

 Dindisc scheduled the album for release in February 1980, allowing three weeks for recording under the supervision of manager Paul Collister.
 The included tracks were composed during the previous four years: "Electricity" (McCluskey and Humphreys' first ever composition), "Julia's Song" and "The Misunderstanding" were holdovers from OMD precursor outfit the Id.
 A version of "Electricity" had been issued as OMD's debut single in 1979, and featured an early take of "Almost" as its B-side.
 McCluskey and Humphreys had to write two final songs, "Pretending to See the Future" and "The Messerschmitt Twins", "off the top of their heads" in order to complete the tracklist.
 Much of the content centres around war themes; McCluskey noted that the band were exploring "the lengths to which people would go in a situation beyond the norm".

 Still generally a duo performing alongside a TEAC 4-track tape recorder christened "Winston", OMD enlisted Martin Cooper and Malcolm Holmes.
 The latter had performed with McCluskey and Humphreys in the Id (both musicians would become full-time band members the following year).
 Cooper played saxophone on "Mystereality", while Holmes supplied percussion on "Julia's Song"; Dave Fairbairn played guitar on this track, as well as on "Messages".
 Kraftwerk, Neu! and Brian Eno served as key musical influences on the album, which showcased OMD's minimal synth-pop style.
 Biographer Johnny Waller described the finished record as "basically a studio version of their live set".

 The group were dissatisfied with the production values of Orchestral Manoeuvres in the Dark, Humphreys stating, "We didn't know what the heck we were doing half the time."
 McCluskey, however, feels that "in hindsight it now has a naivety and charm, and is full of energy".